aquawicket/DigitalKnob/DKCMake/README.txt

 Q. How do I add a 3rdParty library to DigitalKnob
 A. Take a look in the /digitalknob/3rdParty/_DKIMPORTS folder,   there you will find tons of examples of how DK uses DKCMake.txt files.

-Q. How do I add an Apps
+Q. How do I add an App
-A. For now, just copy an app that is close to what you want in the DKApps folder..
+A. For now, copy the DKApps/DKTemplate folder to DKApps/MyApp.
 DK should be able to pick up the rest.

 Q. I'm still having so many issues..  what else can I do.
 A. Contact me..    aquawicket@hotmail.com